ad-freiburg/ad-blog/content/post/project-winerli-20.md

 **Entity detection results:**

 (Note: The scoring factors were chosen arbitrarily in an attempt to showcase different possibilities and were not optimized in any way.
-Approach 5 was evaluated with 2 different as its influence depends on the overlap coefficient in addition to the scoring factor, so it will usually be smaller than the static scoring factors used by the other approaches.
+Approach 5 was evaluated with 2 different values as its influence depends on the overlap coefficient in addition to the scoring factor, so it will usually be smaller than the static scoring factors used by the other approaches.
 If multiple approaches resulted in exactly the same values, the lines were combined into one.
 This happened here because of the small size of the Wikipedia dataset without links and because approaches 2 and 3 rely on link data.
-It also happened with the GMB-Walia dataset because it contains none of the Wikipedia-specific information that the additional approaches rely on.)
+This also happened with the GMB-Walia dataset because it contains none of the Wikipedia-specific information that the additional approaches rely on.)

 | Dataset             | System      | Threshold | Scoring factors                 | Precision | Recall | F1     |
 |---------------------|-------------|-----------|---------------------------------|-----------|--------|--------|